The simplest way to stay motivated to exercise: Choose the right group class, and you’ll always want to go.

 Step #5: Scout a Class

-Tour the room where the class is held, ideally during a class or when participants are setting up or leaving.
-How crowded is the space?
+If you’re taking an in-person class, tour the space where the class is held, ideally during a class or when participants are setting up or leaving.
+Is it crowded?

 “If you’re taking a class that requires equipment, like steps, balls, weights, and tubing, being cramped in can create a fall hazard,” Jo says.
 You want to be sure that you’ll have the space you need to be safe.

 In addition, knowing how the studio is set up will help you feel more comfortable when you arrive for your first class.